Atlanta, GA · Entrepreneur · Mentor

 elZoom.
 Ivan. $3M raised.
 A company we almost sold.

-In 1999, my childhood best friend Ivan and I co-founded elZoom — a social platform where college students could find friends and build community online.
+In 1999, my childhood best friend Ivan and I co-founded elZoom — a social platform where college students could find friends and build community.
 We were building social media before social media had a name.

 We raised $3 million.
 We grew fast.
-We had serious buyer interest and got close enough to a sale to feel it in our hands.
-Then the dot-com bubble burst and events entirely beyond our control changed the trajectory of everything.
-We closed the company in 2001.
+We had serious buyer interest.
+Then the dot-com bubble burst and events entirely beyond our control changed everything.
+We closed in 2001.

 That was my first real lesson in the difference between failing and being failed by the world.
-They are not the same thing.
-One is about your choices.
-The other is about circumstances.
-Confusing them is one of the most damaging things you can do to yourself.
+They are not the same thing — and confusing them is one of the most damaging things you can do to yourself.

 03